“Henceforth I ask not good fortune. I myself am good fortune.” —Walt Whitman

 So what is the solution?
 In life and money, if you are constantly striving and desiring more, you are dissatisfied with what you do have.
 Jean Chatzky, in her book The Difference, offers a wonderful strategy for upping your happiness:

 Compare yourself with those who have less than you, not those who have more.

 If Sharlene compares herself to celebrities, she feels poor and inadequate.
-She spends a lot of her mental resources striving for a Rolex watch which costs 30 percent of her annual income.
+She spends a lot of her mental resources striving to buy a Rolex watch, which costs 30 percent of her annual income.

 This anecdote about Sharlene isn’t intended to suggest that there are good or bad financial goals, nor that one shouldn’t aim to fulfill some short- or long-term financial desires.
 The point is that it’s important to look at your budget on a broad scale in order to avoid debt and money regrets.

 Consider other ways you can achieve respect and acceptance from exterior forces without buying a Rolex or spending a fortune on superficial items.
 Think through your options and values before dedicating your money to a fund that may not be worth your time after all.

 Barbara Friedberg received her M.B.A. in finance and writes about managing your money habits and building wealth.
 You can further your knowledge of financial strategy by reading her book, How to Get Rich Without Winning the Lottery.

 Additional reporting by Ellie Schmitt.